-The aim of the Friends is to see a Museum established in the centre of Morpeth, to display the history of the town
+The aim of the Friends is to raise funds for the establishment of a Museum in Morpeth, to display the history of the town.

-We are appealing for the support of residents, ex-residents and visitors who agree that there is a need for a Museum in Morpeth.
+We are appealing for the support of residents, ex-residents and visitors who agree that there is a need for such a Museum.

 Morpeth has been a market town for at least eight centuries.
-A Charter to hold a market was issued by King John in 1199, and it is believed to be a confirmation of an earlier charter.
-So Morpeth has a very long history, about which much is known.
+A Charter to hold a market was issued by King John in 1200, and it is believed to be a confirmation of an earlier charter.
+So, Morpeth has a very long history, about which much is known.

 In more recent times, artefacts have survived.
 However, both documents and artefacts are scattered around Morpeth and beyond.
-For example, the Morpeth Court Rolls are held by Durham University, although an enterprising Past Chairman of Morpeth Antiquarian Society obtained copies, now housed in the Northumberland Records Office, at present in Morpeth.
+For example, original Morpeth Court Rolls are held by the Carlisle Archive Centre however, a microfilm copy is held by the Morpeth Antiquarian Society and others are retained in the Northumberland Records Office at Woodhorn Museum, Ashington.

 The Friends have a list of important artefacts that still exist.
 Their location is known.
 Their ownership is known.
 In some cases, promises have been made that if a museum existed, artefacts would be given or loaned on a long-term basis to it.